MikeIsBack/ATCNS-Project/README.md

 ### Third Part of the Course
 In this part, students are required to select a project and create a paper on it.
 Here, you will find everything useful, from meetings and technical details to reference papers and more.

 Our project involves the creation of a wireless Bluetooth channel describing authentication/missed detection and false alarm.
-This project was guided under the supervision of PhD Alessandro Lotto.

 ### More on the Project